layonmartins/myscripts/README.md

      -notilist: | --notificationlist : will print the bugreport.txt 'notification list:' - that is a notificationRecord info of all notifications in statusbar

+     -channels | --notificationchannels : will print the bugreport.txt 'notification channels of all apk:' - AppSettings"

      -h | --help : for instructions usage